Aftab-Ahmadajk/World_Bank_Credits_Grants_Data_Analysis_Project/README.md

 As a data analyst, exploring World Bank loans to Pakistan, India, and Bangladesh can provide valuable insights to help reduce the debt burden on these countries.
 My goal is to find valuable insights into how these countries can minimize their borrowing from the World Bank and how the World Bank should set up debt relief mechanisms for these countries.

-# **``Key Findings:``**
+# **``Key Findings``**
-•	Show all transactions from Pakistan, India, and Bangladesh and the status of their loans.
+- Show all transactions from Pakistan, India, and Bangladesh and the status of their loans.
-•	How many total transactions were made in each of the three countries' interests?
+- How many total transactions were made in each of the three countries' interests?
-•	Which country has the most loans?
+- Which country has the most loans?
-•	What is the maximum amount owed to the IDA and how do India, Pakistan, and Bangladesh compare to these amounts?
+- What is the maximum amount owed to the IDA and how do India, Pakistan, and Bangladesh compare to these amounts?
-•	What were the most expensive projects in Pakistan and Bangladesh with the highest original principle amount?
+- What were the most expensive projects in Pakistan and Bangladesh with the highest original principle amount?
-•	What is the average amount Pakistan pays back to IDA?
+- What is the average amount Pakistan pays back to IDA?

 ### The Data
 For this project, I am using a dataset from The World Bank.
 The Link for accessing this data is The World Bank Dataset All the data presented is available to everybody to analyze, visualize, and share with others.
 This is public data that analysts can use to explore how different borrowing nations are taking the loans.
 But Remember also to Read the Terms of Use associated with the use of data.
 ### Description of Data:
 The data used for this project is in CSV file format and it is too large to open in Excel.
 First I download it and import it into Jupiter notebook using Pandas library to get a holistic sense of all the data.
 It has 1,304,781 rows and 30 columns.
 The data is regularly updated in real-time on a single transaction basis, ensuring there is no chance of duplicated information."